rozek/notes-on-gundb/README.md

 ### Fetching multiple Nodes at once ###

-(t.b.w, see section on LEX in the wiki page about [RAD](https://github.com/amark/gun/wiki/RAD) and the [LEX rules](https://github.com/amark/gun/wiki/Strings,-Keys-and-Lex-Rules))
+(t.b.w, see section on LEX in the wiki page about [RAD](https://github.com/amark/gun/wiki/RAD) and the [LEX rules](https://github.com/amark/gun/wiki/Strings,-Keys-and-Lex-Rules), Pagination)

 ### Following Links ###